progenetix/arraymap2ga4gh/README.md

 Structure:

 * data: JSON dumps of data from the arraymap2ga4gh conversion of arrayMap collections (subsets)
-* examples: JSON-nice single/few selected biosamples etc. to show value encodings...
+* examples: JSON-nice single/few selected records (biosamples, variants ...) etc. to show value encodings...

 ### How to Use the data